nww/nightnight/README.md

 # Demo

 Your site works normally until the bedtime, and then goes to sleep.
+Users can click through to the site if needed in the night, and the site wakes up again in the morning.

 <img src="http://neeleyworldwide.com/night_night_Screenshot.png" >